foundryservices/snpOracle/docs/miners/mainnet.md

 We highly recommend that you run your miners on testnet before deploying on mainnet.

 **IMPORTANT**
-> Make sure your have activated your virtual environment before running your validator.
+> Make sure your have activated your virtual environment before running your miner.

 1. Run the command:
     ```shell